Snow, rain slam California as Michigan suffers without power

 The weather service said temperatures could drop far below normal in the region, posing a special risk to homeless people.

-Taxin reported from Orange County, California.
-Contributing to this report were Associated Press journalists Haven Daley in California, Claire Rush in Oregon, Corey Williams and Ed White in Michigan, Scott Sonner in Nevada, Margaret Stafford in Missouri and Sarah Brumfeld in Washington, D.C., along with many other AP journalists around the country.
+Taxin reported from Orange County, California, and White from Detroit.
+Contributing to this report were Associated Press journalists Haven Daley in California, Claire Rush in Oregon, Corey Williams in Michigan, Scott Sonner in Nevada, Margaret Stafford in Missouri and Sarah Brumfeld in Washington, D.C., along with many other AP journalists around the country.

 Credit: AP